HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials/tutorial_calibration.rst

 When you run the command the following steps are exctuted:

-- **1:** Model is run with uncalibrated parameters to get actual net abstraction :math:`{NA}_{s}` and :math:`{NA}_{g}`.
+- **1:** Model is run with uncalibrated parameters to get actual net abstraction :math:`{NA}_{s}` and :math:`{NA}_{g}` for the period 1901 to 2019**(check information)**.
 Here the parameter :math:`γ` is set to 2 for all calibration basins, CFA = 1 for all calibration basins and CFS = 1 for all stations.
 - **2:** Calibration is performed using the scheme described above [link scheme above _calibration_schemes_definitions].
 Please note that the stations provided standard in the stations.csv file [link station file csv]are used for calibration.
 For the standard calibration, all 1509 stations are used.
 The model setup for calibration is a standard anthropogenic run with the neigboring cell water supply option switched off [link tutorial for this].
+Calibration starts in upstream basins and proceeds to downstream basins, with the streamflow from the already calibrated upstream basin as inflow.
+The calibration uses a minimization algorithm for parameter calibration, the "Powell method" from `SciPy`(https://docs.scipy.org/doc/scipy-1.15.0/reference/optimize.minimize-powell.html)_ ,
 - **3:** The calibrated γ values are regionalized to river basins without sufficient streamflow observations using a multiple linear regression approach that relates the natural logarithm of γ to basin descriptors (mean annual temperature, mean available soil water capacity, fraction of local and global lakes and wetlands, mean basin land surface slope, fraction of permanent snow and ice, aquifer-related groundwater recharge factor).
 [1]_ .

 References